ceph/ceph/doc/cephfs/fs-volumes.rst

 .. prompt:: bash $ auto

-  $ ceph fs quiesce a --set-id=unique-id --timeout=10 > /dev/null
+  $ ceph fs quiesce fs1 --set-id=unique-id --timeout=10 > /dev/null
   Error EPERM:

 It's too late for our ``unique-id`` set, as it's in a terminal state.
 No changes are allowed to sets that are in their terminal states, i.e. inactive.
-Let's create a new set
+Let's create a new set:

 .. prompt:: bash $ auto

-  $ ceph fs quiesce a sub1 --timeout 60
+  $ ceph fs quiesce fs1 sub1 --timeout 60
   {
       "epoch": 3,
-      "db_version": 2,
+      "set_version": 2,
       "sets": {
           "8988b419": {
-              "db_version": 2,
+              "version": 2,
               "age_ref": 0.0,
               "state": {
                   "name": "QUIESCING",